 Employees and employers contribution levels are set nationally by CLG and are subject to triennial revaluation by the Government Actuary's Department.
-Under the firefighters pension regulations the employers contribution rates for the 2006 scheme were 11% of pensionable pay and 21.3% of pensionable pay for the 1992 scheme.
-Employee contributions, as a percentage of pensionable pay, depends on the level of earnings for both schemes as shown in the table below.
+Under the firefighters pension regulations the employers contribution rates as a percentage of pensionable pay for the 1992 scheme were 21.7%, 11.9% for the 2006 scheme and 14.3% for the 2015 scheme.
+Employee contributions, as a percentage of pensionable pay, depends on the level of earnings for the different schemes as shown in the tables below.